Capouis/blog/_posts/2015-05-04-Some pythonic ways.md

 ---
 layout: default
-title: Some pythonic methods in python
+title: Some Pythonic Methods in Python
 comments: true
 ---